maidsafe/rfcs/proposed/0006-Launcher.md

     }
     {
         App Name,
-        Random Unique App ID, // 64 Bytes Reference_count,      // How many machines where the App is added to Launcher
+        Random Unique App ID,    // 64 Bytes Vec<SHA512(App-Binary)>, // Also serves to tell how many machines where the App is added to Launcher
         <APP-ROOT_DIR>
         (PublicKeys (sign and encrypt),
          PrivateKey (sign and decrypt)),